 6.3.
-Classification Accuracy
+Classification accuracy

 We evaluate the performance of PCA, LFDA, and LPK on classification tasks using large benchmark data sets.
 Table 1 lists the properties of the data sets.
-WAVEFORM from the UCI repository is selected due to its multimodal structure and the first two classes are combined into a single one.
-USPS-EO (USPS-SL) are generated from USPS data set $(16 \times 16 \text{ grayscale digit images})$ by combining even (small: '0' - '4') numbers and odd (large: '5' - '9') numbers into different classes.
+Waveform from the UCI repository is selected due to its multimodal structure and the first two classes are combined into a single one.
+Usps-eo (Usps-sl) is generated from Usps data set ( $16 \times 16$ grayscale digit images) by combining even (small: '0'-'4') numbers and odd (large: '5'-'9') numbers into different classes.